Passengers trapped in locked station after train arrived late at night

 A photo shared on social media shows at least one of the passengers climbing one of the two locked sets of gates.

-Another passenger, Rhiannon Neale, reportedly said that the group included people who “were quite elderly and there were a couple of children” among them.
+Another passenger, Rhiannon Neale, reportedly said that the group included people who “were quite elderly” adding that “there were a couple of children” onboard.

 She added, according to the Mirror: “The police were called and, in the meantime, the train driver got off the train and said the only solution was for us to get back on the train and she would let us off again at Penrith and we could all get taxis back.